tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 # Known Limitations

 > [Optional] If there are no known limitations that you can think of, delete this section.
-> If there are any limitations on the features or fixes added by this pull request, delete this sentence and clearly describe them.
-If there are no limitations on the features or modifications added by the pull request, remove the "known limitations" section.
+If there are any limitations on the features or fixes added by this pull request, delete this sentence and clearly describe them.
 > For example, the lane matching algorithm currently (1/25/2024) employed is unable to match Entity that is heavily tilted with respect to the lane, and it is difficult to throw an exception.
 > If the developer is aware of the existence of such problems or limitations, describe them in detail.
 The problems or limitation should be listed as an Issue on GitHub and a link to it should be provided in this section.